 Contributions made in the Group's name to charitable organisations and corporate sponsorship initiatives are authorised if they advance the public interest and contribute to social initiatives defined by the Group or its entities.
-Such contributions require the prior written approval of the head of the company concerned and must be properly accounted for.
+Such contributions must be carried out in accordance with the corporate patronage and sponsorship procedure in force and duly accounted for.